 NOTE TO READERS

-I welcome questions and comments.
+I welcome your questions and comments.
 If you have any concerns about your trip to

-Europe that have not been covered well enough in this chapter do not hesitate to write and ask.
+Europe that have not been covered well enough on this site do not hesitate to write and ask.

 My email address is